-- 4.1 We will strive to eradicate myths and assumptions that can lead to young people becoming alienated and disempowered, especially where the narrow approaches young people may experience elsewhere may make it harder for them to challenge or question these radical influences. - 4.2 We will ensure that all our staff are equipped to recognise extremism and are skilled and confident enough to challenge it. - 4.3 Our approach to extremism will be embedded within the working practices of Centrepoint so that learners and staff know and understand what safe and acceptable behaviour is in the context of extremism and radicalisation. - 4.4 This will work in conjunction with Centrepoint Works' approach to the spiritual, moral, social and cultural development of learners as defined in Ofsted's Common Inspection Framework Handbook.
-Our goal is to build mutual respect and understanding and to promote the use of dialogue not violence as a form of conflict resolution. - 4.5 We will help support learners who may be vulnerable to radical influences as part of our wider safeguarding responsibilities.
+- 4.1 We will strive to eradicate myths and assumptions that can lead to young people becoming alienated and disempowered, especially where the narrow approaches young people may experience elsewhere may make it harder for them to challenge or question these radical influences. - 4.2 Our approach to extremism will be embedded within the working practices of Centrepoint so that learners and staff know and understand what safe and acceptable behaviour is in the context of extremism and radicalisation. - 4.3 This will work in conjunction with Centrepoint Works' approach to the spiritual, moral, social and cultural development of learners as defined in Ofsted's Education Inspection Framework Handbook.
+Our goal is to build mutual respect and understanding and to promote the use of dialogue not violence as a form of conflict resolution. - 4.4 We will help support learners who may be vulnerable to radical influences as part of our wider safeguarding responsibilities.
 Where we believe a learner or member of staff is being directly affected by extremist materials or influences we will ensure that that they are offered support from the Local Authority and/or local partnership structures working to prevent extremism.